1. "In the Name of Allah, the All-Beneficent, the All-Merciful,"

 If Allah had so willed, He would have made you a single community, but (God's plan is) to test you in what He has given you: so, vie with one another in good deeds.
 You will return to God, and Allah will show you the Truth of the matters in which you dispute.
 (5:48)

 Not only is the Rahman-Rahim matrix the metaphysical bedrock of the divine nature, but its radical love is the foundation of human nature (fitra) too.
-It is only through spiritual humility that one can value others who are different than oneself for, in the words of the famous hymn, ‘the Lord God made them all.’
+It is only through spiritual humility that one can value others who are different than oneself for, in the words of the famous hymn about ‘all creatures great and small’, ‘the Lord God made them all.’
 The insight of the spiritual vision of underlying harmony, sustained by love, is an invaluable antidote to the corrosive effects of our cynical times.
 It is the basis for meaning and hope in a world which, lacking this foundation, would otherwise be purposeless and nihilistic.

 One can better understand now the significance of the words in the Basmala, and can appreciate why of all His Beautiful Names, the Qur’an states that Allah prefers to be invoked by the name ‘Rahman’: (Qulid 'ul laaha awid 'ur Rahmaana ayyam maa tad'oo falahul Asmaaa'ul Husnaa.)
 (Say, [O Prophet] 'Call upon Allah or call upon Ar-Rahman; whichever [name] you call – to Him belong the most Beautiful Names.')
 (17:110)